oracle-livelabs/multicloud/helidon-oci-devops/simulate-patch/simulate-patch.md

 In this lab, you will:

-* Modify the JDK flavour
+* Modify the JDK flavor
-* Verify the JDK new flavour in the deployment pipeline
+* Verify the new JDK flavor in the deployment pipeline

 ### Prerequisites